omaraflak/autodiff/README.md

 # Clear the computational graph

-You should clear the computational graph whenever the calculation expression changes (not the values).
+You should clear the computational graph whenever a new calculation happens.

 ```c++
 graph->new_recording();